Naacide/Diffusion-for-image-treatment/README.md

 This repository contains a Python library for image processing using diffusion equations.

 The project demonstrates various image filtering techniques based on partial differential equations (PDEs) and numerical integration.

+Read the file "Ma322_BE_2023.pdf" if you want to see the subject given to us, student, bringing us to the realisation of these codes (its in French sry)

 ## Features